AstickDutta/Twitter-app/README.md

 Tweets

 To view a tweet, click on its title in the tweet list.
-To like or unlike a tweet, click the heart icon next to the tweet.
-To retweet or unretweet a tweet, click the retweet icon next to the tweet.
-To reply to a tweet, click the reply icon next to the tweet and fill out the reply form.

 Search
 To search for tweets by keyword or hashtag, enter a search query in the search bar in the top navigation bar and press Enter.
 Follow